Health & Safety

 Your workers must complete the new working at heights training as facilitated by an approved training provider.

 WHSS is an approved IHSA working at heights training partner.
 If your employees work at heights, get them trained today.
 Our one day, eight (8) hour course includes both the theory and practical training requirements.
-Sign up for one of our courses today!
+Please contact Christina Soos for details.

 The Working at Heights Refesher course if for workers who have already completed a Chief Prevention Officer-approved working at heights course.
 Course participants will review recent changes to applicable legislation in addition to a review of theory and practical training requirements.
 Refresher courses are a half-day, four hour sessions.